Statistics: I was born in

 aren't they taught to everyone—as an integral part of basic

 upbringing?
-Having been part of the blue-collar workforce for many
+As a member of the blue-collar workforce for several

-years, I've become aware that most people in that workforce are as
+years, I had become aware that most people in that workforce are as

 capable as anyone else of occupation-specific reasoning.
 However,